elliottback/Whisky-Reviews/reviews/Glenfarclas 12 Cask Strength Batch 4.md

 * **Taste:** brown sugar, beef jerky, oloroso sherry, and lemon; minerality, pineapple, green apple
 * **Finish:** long, sweetness, a little black pepper, and oak; campfire smoke

 While whisky has gotten more expensive, this is still a relatively affordable competitor in the young sherried category (Macallan 12 Sherry Oak is ¥12,950) and I think Glenfarclas has done a good job putting together a cask-strength option at this price point.
+Really only Arran Sherry Cask, which is NAS but delicious, punches close at ¥9,750.

 There's a lot more complexity than you'll get from most of its competitors, and some lovely fruity/floral notes in this batch.
 The downside is that these releases are Japan-exclusive (why?!) and limited, they will and do regularly sell out until the next batch arrives.